-My friends & family don’t like my partner – what now?
+My friends and family don’t like my partner – what now?

 So, you’ve found the partner of your dreams!
 You want this person to be a part of your future, the two of you have big plans for your lives together and naturally, you want to introduce this wonderful human being to your friends and family.
 The only problem is that your nearest and dearest don’t exactly share your fond views of your partner.
 What’re you to do?

 Before you can work out how to handle the situation, you need to assess how serious it is.